Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 Frequency measured in Hertz (Hz) indicates how many sound vibrations happen per second.
 People interpret frequency as low or high pitch.

-While frequency is an objective parameter, pitch is subjective.
+While frequency is an objective parameter, the pitch is subjective.
 The human hearing range lies between 20 and 20,000 Hz.
 Scientists claim that most people perceive as low pitch all sounds below 500 Hz — like the plane engine roar.
 In turn, high pitch for us is everything beyond 2,000 Hz (for example, a whistle.)

 Audio data file formats